God may already be at work in your imagination about how you will make an impact “that will last forever.”

 Please keep in mind that the expenses related to recruiting, training, and supporting each team member exceeds $2,500.
 These additional costs are covered by hundreds of faithful supporters of ACMNP who want to invest in you and your ministry in a park.

-What does my Participation Fee cover?
+What does my Program Fee cover?

 Your fee helps to cover the following: